Exploring the Warmth and Whimsy of a 70s Living Room

 A 70s inspired living room wasn't shy about patterns.
 From psychedelic swirls to clean geometric lines, prints were everywhere—on wallpaper, upholstery, and throw pillows.
 It’s about injecting personality and a playful energy into the space.

 Look for wallpapers with large-scale, repeating geometric motifs or abstract designs in earthy tones mixed with pops of brighter color.
-Incorporate throw pillows in corduroy or velvet with bold, graphic prints.
-The truth is, a little pattern goes a long way in defining the era.
+Incorporate throw pillows in corduroy or velvet with bold, graphic prints. a little pattern goes a long way in defining the era.

 The natural, bohemian side of a 70s style living room often featured rattan and wicker.
 These lightweight, organic materials brought an airy, relaxed feel, perfect for creating a laid-back atmosphere.
 They connect the space to nature, much like the plants.